Justus McKinstry: Assignments: 1849–1861

 McKinstry resumed his career as a captain on January 12, 1848, vacating his position as a captain in the 2nd Infantry Regiment and serving as a quartermaster with the commissioners running the boundary line on the United States-Mexico border in 1848–1849 and in California, 1850–1855.
-While in California, McKinstry engaged in a profitable land transaction with his second cousin and brother-in-law, George McKinstry Jr. In 1849, George W. McKinstry Jr. (1810–1882) bought Rancho Arroyo Chico, a 22214 acre Mexican land grant in present-day Butte County, California, from William Dickey, who had been granted the land in 1844 by Governor Manuel Micheltorena.
+While in California, McKinstry engaged in a profitable land transaction with his second cousin and brother-in-law, George McKinstry Jr. In 1849, George (1810–1882) bought Rancho Arroyo Chico, a 22214 acre Mexican land grant in present-day Butte County, California, from William Dickey, who had been granted the land in 1844 by Governor Manuel Micheltorena.
 Also in 1849, McKinstry sold a one-half interest in the land to John Bidwell and in 1850 sold the other half-interest to Justus McKinstry.
 In 1851, Justus McKinstry sold this half-interest to John Bidwell.

 After his service in California, McKinstry was assigned to Fort Myers, Florida in 1856 and Fort Brooke, Florida, 1856–1858.
 During this 30-month period in Florida, McKinstry served as quartermaster under the close control of Brigadier General William S. Harney and Colonel Gustavus Loomis.
 In May 1858, McKinstry developed a skin condition at Fort Brooke and was on leave awaiting orders from September 1858 until January 1860.
 McKinstry was stationed at St. Louis, Missouri as chief quartermaster of the Department of the West on January 10, 1860.